bernardopires/django-tenant-schemas/docs/install.rst

 South Migrations
 ================
-This app supports `South <http://south.aeracode.org/>`_  so if you haven't configured it yet and would like to:
+If you're on Django 1.6 or older, this app supports `South <http://south.aeracode.org/>`_  so if you haven't configured it yet and would like to:

 For Django 1.1 or below